-A cider session with Kite & String Cider of Interlaken, New York
+A cider session with Dragon's Head Cider of Vashon Island, Washington

-Cidrbox.com connects people seeking orchard-driven cider with the artisans who make it.
-Each month we visit a single, distinctive American heritage orchard — where small producers grow their own apples and fresh press and ferment their cider like fine wine — and we ship their cider direct to our subscribers.
-We also sit down for a cidertasting with the maker, which we share with you here at cidersessions.com.
+Once upon a time, cidrbox.com connected people seeking orchard-driven cider with American cidermakers who are a credit to their craft.
+Each month we visited a single, distinctive heritage orchard — where small producers grow their own apples and fresh press and ferment their cider like fine wine — and we shipped their cider direct to our subscribers.
+We also sat down for a cidertasting with the maker, which we shared with you here at cidersessions.com.

 Regrettably, the regulatory landscape for shipping cider direct is unfriendly to third party providers like ourselves, so we are no longer shipping cider on behalf of our cidermakers.
 But we hope you'll stay in touch: We intend to remain true to our mission of sharing the best of American heritage orchard cider with you.
 Sign up for our mailing list and we'll keep you posted on our plans »